-You can leave 100% of the life insurance death benefit to one person or if you have a large family you can even choose to divide it into 10 equal shares of 10% – it’s up to you.
-When it comes to naming beneficiaries you also have a choice of assigning proceeds to be distributed “per stirpes” or “per capita”.
-These distribution options help the claims process if any beneficiary were to predecease the policyowner.
+You can leave 100% of the life insurance death benefit to one person.
+If you have a large family, you can even choose to divide it into 10 equal shares of 10%.

-Per stirpes means that proceeds are divided by rank in the family and per capita means that proceeds are divided by the number of heads.
-Let’s see some examples for better clarification.
+Per stirpes means that proceeds are divided by rank in the family and per capita means that proceeds are divided by the number of people.

 Photo credit to: William McMasters